Thessaloniki • Phillipi • Kavala • Meteora • Delphi • Athens • Mykonos • Kusadasi • Ephesus • Patmos • Crete • Santorini

 Day 9: Heraklion and Santorini ~ in the morning we will visit Heraklion.
 Heraklion is just three miles away from the fantastic ruins of the Palace of Knossos.
 Discovered in 1899 and partially reconstructed, the elaborate Palace is believed to be the mythical Labyrinth of King Minos and the seat of ancient Minoan culture.
 It is in Heraklion where Paul met the owner and captain of the ship who warned him of continuing his journey to Rome.
 In the afternoon we will cruise on to the idyllic island of Santorini.
 Santorini is perhaps the most breathtaking of all the Greek Islands.
 In the town of Thira white-washed houses, narrow streets, open-air cafes and glittering boutiques cling to steep cliffs, accessible by cable-car or mule.
 Return back to the ship.

-Day 10: Piraeus - Athens - Istanbul ~ today marks the end of our cruise.
-After disembarkation you will be transferred to Athens airport where you will take a short flight to Istanbul, Turkey.
-Free afternoon to relax and check-in at the hotel.
-Dinner and overnight in Istanbul.
+Day 10: Piraeus - Athens - USA ~ today marks the end of our cruise.
+After disembarkation you will be transferred to Athens airport where you will depart to USA.